| Title: | D-Score for Child Development |

 A key contains the item difficulty estimates from a given Rasch model.

-D-scores can only be compared when calculated with the same key.
+calculate D-scores.
+D-scores can only be compared when calculated

 key |